Daisy 880 Review: Is It Actually Good For Squirrels And Rats?

 SCOPE CAPABILITIES:

 The scope is what you would expect from an included scope, especially one shipped with a Daisy air rifle.
-The optic is a fixed 4x magnification, which is more than enough for an air gun, and the distance this gun is made to use.
-The diameter or range of view is 15x.
+The optic is a fixed 4x magnification, which is more than enough for an air gun and the distances it's designed for.
 One good thing about the narrow view is that the shooter will focus on the target; the bad part is finding and following the target.
 That said, practice will fix the issues presented by the fixed scope.
 Use the BBs and a pillow in a box across the yard to practice.
 You can reuse the ammo for more practice.

 SIGHTING IN:

 Since my target of choice sits on stuff that I don't want to be destroyed, I opted to install the scope immediately.
 The open iron sights look fine, maybe a little on the cheap side.
 I am sure that is why they include the scope and the fact that this air rifle can perform to the level of magnified optics.
 I was lucky.
-My Daisy Powerline 880 was close to dead-on right out of the box and just across the backyard for a distance.
+My Daisy Powerline 880 was close to dead-on right out of the box and at typical backyard distances.
 I was in the small black ring within about 20 BBs and switched to pellets.
 I was happy that the pellets took about 12 more shots to get it, punching one ragged hole.
 The pigeons would soon not be happy.

 NOISE & ACCURACY:

-The Daisy Powerline is a little loud for shooting in the backyard, and its power is not a joke; this tool must have adult supervision when shooting.
+The Daisy Powerline is a little loud for shooting in the backyard, and its power is not a joke, so younger shooters should definitely use it under adult supervision.
 The accuracy is surprising for a pump-up pellet gun, and I did not expect it to be this accurate.
 Outside of the loudness, the scope sits right on the receiver, so a big ol melon like mine is somewhat complicated to get that close to the stock.
 These simple things would not stop me from getting another if a grandkid needed to come and shoot with me.

 My favorite part about the Daisy Powerline 880 is it looks and feels like the air rifles I had as a kid.
-I have a fantastic stoner Air rifle that almost got me grounded from the Missus as I over-penetrated my backstop and was shooting into the drywall in the shop.
+I have a fantastic Stoeger air rifle that almost got me grounded from the Missus as I over-penetrated my backstop and was shooting into the drywall in the shop.
 The Stoeger is impressive, but the Daisy 880 walks, talks, and feels like an air rifle.
 Nostalgia sometimes wins.
-Nostalgia wins until you are set in position, a new pellet is loaded, and it's time to pump the long handle ten times to get ready to end the pigeon mess all over the patio; then, the compressed air canister guns seem to take advantage.
+Nostalgia wins until you are set in position, a new pellet is loaded, and it's time to pump the long handle ten times to get ready to end the pigeon mess all over the patio; then, the compressed air canister guns start to show their advantages.

 TRAINING VALUE:

-I remember my old pellet gun; it had a wood stock, and it was heavy, from the metal barrel and the solid wooden stock; man, that was good times back then.
+I remember my old pellet gun; it had a wood stock, and it was heavy, from the metal barrel and the solid wooden stock; man, those were good times.
 I would take the air rifle up the canyon, run along the creek's end, and attempt to nail every squirrel and chipmunk I could spot.
 After the rodent extermination, it was time to poke holes in the beer cans.
-Everyone was kind enough to refuse to throw away so I would have targets to get better at open iron sights.
+Everyone was kind enough not to throw them away so I would have targets.

-Like many others, when anyone mentions the trade name Daisy, my head automatically plays the scene from "A Christmas Story" and the “Daisy Red Rider BB gun with a compass in the stock.”
-The pellet gun I had as a kid was a Crossman, and all of us wild bunch had Crossman air guns.
-I don't think that was due to our folks being brand loyal; it was due to the sporting goods store only carrying Crossman.
+Like many others, when anyone mentions the trade name Daisy, my head automatically plays the scene from 'A Christmas Story' and the 'Daisy Red Ryder BB gun with a compass in the stock'.
+The pellet gun I had as a kid was a Crosman, and all of us wild bunch had Crosman air guns.
+I don't think that was due to our folks being brand loyal; it was due to the sporting goods store only carrying Crosman.

 AMMO: